How to Play Blackjack

 Retail and online casino platforms adhere to strict Responsible Gambling (RG) practices to ensure that players avoid developing problem gambling habits.
 You can use local, state, and national resources or call 1-800-GAMBLER to discuss any issues.

-HOW TO PLAY BLACKJACK FAQS
+HOW TO PLAY CASINO BLACKJACK FAQS

 If you have any remaining questions about how to play blackjack, here's our FAQ section.
 Remember, you can always check the in-game settings for information on rules and paytables, along with a strategy chart for optimizing the game's RTP.